-Aim High, the new entrant training scheme for aspiring TV producers, is back!
-Northern Ireland Screen and BBC Northern Ireland are looking for motivated and passionate storytellers to take part in this prestigious training scheme.
-We want creative people who can bring fresh ideas to programme-making, but not necessarily people with academic qualifications.
+Aim High is an entrant training scheme for aspiring TV producers.
+Northern Ireland Screen and BBC Northern Ireland look for motivated and passionate storytellers who can bring fresh ideas to programme-making.

-There are 10 places available and we expect a high level of competition.
-If you gain a place on Aim High you will be given an 18 month contract (minimum wage) and have the opportunity to work on national and international television projects.
+There are 10 places available for an 18 month contract (minimum wage) with the opportunity to work on national and international television projects.
 We will train and develop you for a career in the media and you will be assigned a senior industry mentor.
 You will be expected to work unconventional hours and to tight deadlines and you must be able to work flexibly.

 Applicants will initially be invited to complete an online assessment.
 From there, shortlisted applicants will be invited to attend an assessment centre where they will be evaluated in both team and individual tasks.